 A building that is not open for general occupancy or open to the public, that is occupied by 10 people or less, would be considered “unoccupied.”
 The Code recognizes that there may be custodians or security personnel inside the building when it is locked.
 These occupants are generally familiar with the facility, and they must have access to keys as required by the code.
 It is not the intent of the code to allow people to be locked inside of a building without a means of egress, even if the number of occupants is 10 or less.

 One question that often arises is whether another type of deadbolt would be acceptable – either a deadbolt with a key on the exterior and a thumbturn on the interior, or a classroom function deadbolt (the thumbturn can retract the bolt to unlock the door, but cannot project it to lock the door).
 The biggest factor in that determination is whether the deadbolt is being used as an alternative to panic hardware.
-Panic hardware is typically required for Assembly and Educational occupancies*, with an occupant load of 50 or more (2006 IBC or later) or 100 or more (NFPA 101 and the 2003 IBC).
+Panic hardware is typically required for assembly and educational occupancies*, with an occupant load of 50 or more (2006 IBC or later) or 100 or more (NFPA 101).

-If panic hardware is required, the codes allow the use of key-operated locks as an alternative for some Assembly occupancies (see above).
+If panic hardware is required, the codes allow the use of key-operated locks as an alternative for some assembly occupancies – depending on the occupant load.
 For these occupancies, the code is specific – either panic hardware is required or a key-operated lock may be used if all of the criteria are met.
 In this situation, the code does not allow any other type of lock.

-For doors that do not require panic hardware, the code does not restrict the use of a deadbolt with a thumbturn, as long as the hardware meets the requirements for operating hardware:
+For doors that do not require panic hardware, the code does not restrict the use of a deadbolt with a thumbturn, as long as the hardware meets the requirements for operable hardware:

 - If the door is on an accessible route, the hardware shall not require tight grasping, tight pinching, or twisting of the wrist to operate.
 The code is not prescriptive with regard to the size/shape of thumbturns, but many code officials use the side of their palm or the tip of a pencil to determine whether a thumbturn requires tight grasping, tight pinching, or twisting of the wrist to operate.
 Many manufacturers offer thumbturns that meet these requirements.